To view or more or less information, use the slider above.

 Other things I've worked on at Spotify:

-My work involves full-stack web engineering, navigating a unique internal infrastructure.
-It also involves investigating both user needs and technical possibilities.
+My work involved full-stack web engineering, navigating a unique internal infrastructure.
+It also involved investigating both user needs and technical possibilities.

-We often build purely to see how users will react (in in-person user tests and A/B tests).
+We often built purely to see how users will react (in in-person user tests and A/B tests).
 I've learned much about the value and costs of gathering information before you commit to something.

-Things I need to know to do my job:
+Things I needed to know to do my job: